simylein/flua/readme.md

   ends_at datetime not null,
   altitude blob not null,
   thermal blob not null,
+  speed blob not null,
+  glide blob not null,
   user_id blob not null,
   foreign key (user_id) references user(id) on delete cascade );